 - 1. Define power quality and different terms of power quality. - 2.
-Study voltage power quality issue-short and long interruption. - 3.
+Study voltage power quality issue short and long interruption. - 3.
 Study characteristics of voltage sag - 4.
 Know the behaviour of power electronics loads; induction motors, synchronous motor etc., by the power quality issues. - 5.
 Study mitigation of power quality issues by the VSI converters.

-Course Outcomes (COs): At the end of the course, student would be able to
+Course Outcomes: On completion of the course, the student would be able to